ashvathhh/ashvathhh/README.md

 I'm a software developer interested in machine learning, computer vision, and building practical tools that solve real problems.
 A lot of my recent work focuses on human detection in low-visibility environments and connecting AI models to mobile apps.

-Graduate student at Northeastern University (MS in AI)
-Looking for Summer 2025 internships
-Boston, MA

 ---

 ## What I'm working on